 School teaches you to excel at a wide range of subjects.
 But higher education encourages you to choose one specialty.
-Businesses that specialize can charge higher fees.
+Accounting firms with a specialty can charge higher fees.

 Don’t try to be all things to all people.
 It doesn’t work very well.
-Rather, create a business that highlights your strengths.
+Rather, implement a business model which highlights your strengths.

 - Strength.
 Identify your superpower.

 - Fun.
 Make a list of the things you enjoy most.
 Consider which things you do easily and would be thrilled to do these all day, every day.